SystemsApproach/private5g/core.rst

 The User Plane of the Mobile Core—corresponding to the UPF component in :numref:`Figure %s <fig-5g-core>`\—connects the RAN to the Internet.
-Much like the data plane for any router, the UPF forwards IP packets from one network to the other, but because UEs often sleep to save power and may be in the process of being handed off from one base station to another, it sometimes has to temporarily buffer the packet.
-Also like other routers, a straightforward way to understand the UPF is to think of it as implementing a collection of Match/Action rules, where the UPF first classifies each packet against a set of match rules, and then executes the associated action.
+Much like the data plane for any router, the UPF forwards IP packets, but because UEs often sleep to save power and may be in the process of being handed off from one base station to another, it sometimes has to buffer the packet for an indeterminant amount of time.
+Also like other routers, a straightforward way to understand the UPF is to think of it as implementing a collection of Match/Action rules, where the UPF first classifies each packet against a set of matching rules, and then executes the associated action.

 Using 3GPP terminology, packet classification is defined by a set of *Packet Detection Rules (PDRs)*, where a given PDR might simply match